 Back in the day, people soaked in wine any type of stale bread, just to avoid wasting it.

-Today, however, if you want to taste wine and bread together, we recommend you to avoid these kinds of bread:
+Today, however, if you want to taste wine and bread together, I recommend you avoid these kinds of bread:

 - olive oil bread rolls;